albuquirky/albuquirky.github.io/docs/index.md

 * **Functionality**

-    * Currently, there are two planned roles for authenticated accounts on the server:
+    * Currently, there is one planned role for authenticated accounts on the server:
         * Users browsing without an account do not have a role, so they only have access to search and browse artists, view galleries, and read comments and feedback.
-        * Authenticated accounts by default will have the USER role, and will be able to do everything an unauthenticated user can do as well as comment on items, rate artists, purchase items for sale, and request commissions.
-        * The SELLER role is another authenticated account role that the USER can assign themselves if they wish.
-Having this role grants the user the ability to list items in their gallery, make sales, and open commissions, in addition to all of the privileges they had before.
+        * Authenticated accounts will be able to do everything an unauthenticated user can do as well as comment on items, rate artists, purchase items for sale, request commissions, list items in their gallery, and open commissions, in addition to all of the privileges they had before as an unauthenticated user.
     * The server will store all information on the accounts, gallery items, products, and feedback.
     * The server will keep track of an artist's waitlist and send notifications to the waiters.
     * The server will handle all notifications to the users regarding pick-up and delivery.
     * The server will handle calculating shipping details using the chosen API(s) and generating labels for the seller, as well as notifications for the buyer.
-    * The server will handle all payment transactions (currently switched off to remain in scope).

 * **Persistent data**

     * Customer accounts
     * Gallery items and products
     * Comments, rating, and other feedback
-    * Anything relating to payment

 * **External services**